galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ## Importing the prepared directory into Eclipse

-Launch Eclipse and choose _File > Open Projects From File System..._
+Launch Eclipse and choose _File > Import..._

+In the _Select_ dialog, expand _Maven_, choose _Existing Maven Projects_ and click _Next_.

-Navigate to your root project directory - _com.example.tests.parent_ in this case and make sure you choose _Search for nested projects_ in the dialog.
-Follow the remaining prompts to complete the import.
+Navigate to your root project directory - _com.example.tests.parent_ in this case - and follow the remaining prompts to complete the import.
+If you see a warning or error dialog, opt to resolve the error later.

 When viewed in the _Package Explorer_ your set of projects should resemble (your project won't yet have those _target_ folders - they indicate that the project has been built at least once):